AT-Publishing/website/_posts/2019-10-09-avoidance.md

 As such we approached the exchange.
 They confirmed to us that there were no position limits whatsoever and that people were free to do whatever they wanted in their “happy trading environment” (yes, they used those actual words).
 We made it very clear that such activity, whether in a regulated environment or not, might amount to criminality in Hong Kong and would certainly do so in many other jurisdictions.

-Following a number of discussions, the exchange encouraged the ‘rogue’ player to withdraw and things have now normalized.*
+Following a number of discussions, the exchange encouraged the ‘rogue’ player to withdraw and things have now normalized."

-So as a last note: Don't be naive.
-Of course it's happening.
+**So, as a last note: Don't be naive.
+Of course it's happening.**

 ________________________